 The US may take a hit if solar company SunPower packs up and heads to other global markets.
 What is pushing SunPower away?
 The possibility of losing the investment tax credit (ITC).
 The ITC provides a 30% tax break to companies buying solar panels, which is a seriously significant number for consumers, and often the deciding factor for investing in solar.
-Lose the ITC, they could lose significant business, and therefore lose a reason to stick around in the US.
+Lose the i use it cheapest viagra prescription ITC, they could lose significant business, and therefore lose a reason to stick around in the US.

 CEO of SunPower Tom Werner announced that if the US federal government doesn’t renew the ITC, the company is likely going to head to just try! cialis blood thinner other markets, such as France, Greece, Italy and Australia.
 Should they go, it’s a loss for the US, and not for SunPower.
 Werner puts it bluntly, “If the ITC doesn’t happen, we can move our business elsewhere and make up for that.
 Is that a preferred solution?
 No. Does America lose jobs with that?
 Yes.
 But can we as a company hit ‘08 and ‘09 without the ITC?
 Yes.”